Build a Better Instance Part Two: Intermediate Configurable Joins Skills and Use Cases

 - Variance: pulls records with a data point that falls within a specific variance definition; an example might be identifying all events that have an overall survey rating with a variance of 1.5 or more.

-Want to explore this in further detail?
+Want to explore this in more detail?
 You can watch our full webinar, read the transcript, and download the slides to dig deeper.
-And of course, we hope you’ll register to join us on March 30 for the final installment in our series, “Expanding Into New Spaces: Configurable Joins Subqueries and Advanced Concepts”.
+And go even further with part three of our series, Advanced Configurable Joins Concepts.

 Bonus: Answering the questions from the session